GalizaTTD/openttd-docker/README.md

 	server_name = "JGR Server"
 	client_name = "Server"
 	rcon_password = "SomethingSecure"
-You can add extra settings to the config file as per https://wiki.openttd.org/en/Archive/Manual/Settings/Openttd.cfg
+You can add extra settings to the config file as per https://wiki.openttd.org/en/Archive/Manual/Settings/Openttd.cfg. **Bear in mind that since OpenTTD last versions, config has been divided in three  files: `openttd.cfg` (server settings), `private.cfg` (Server & client name) and `secrets.cfg` (rcon, settings & admin password)

 I've found the easiest way to setup a world is to:
 Load world in single player with settings you want to play with